-- able to apply mathematical, physical, engineering, and biological principles needed to understand, analyze, and solve problems in food, agricultural, environmental and biological systems. - effective in oral, written and visual communications. - self-motivated in accomplishing tasks, both as an individual, and as a contributor to multi-disciplinary teams.

-able to understand the social, environmental, safety and economic impact of their work in local and global contexts, and to perform in a professional and ethical manner.

-committed to enhancing knowledge and skills through continuing education.
+- · effective in oral, written and visual communications. - effective in accomplishing tasks, both as an individual, and as a contributor to multi-disciplinary teams. - able to understand the social, environmental, safety and economic impacts of their work in local and global contexts, and to perform in a professional and ethical manner. - · committed to enhancing knowledge and skills through continuing education.

 The undergraduate educational program is divided into two components-preprofessional and professional.
-In the preprofessional portion of the biosystems engineering program (usually equivalent to two years of study) the focus is on the underlying biological, physical, chemical and mathematical principles of engineering, supplemented by appropriate general education courses in English, social sciences and humanities.
+In the pre-professional portion of the biosystems engineering program (usually equivalent to two years of study) the focus is on the underlying biological, physical, chemical and mathematical principles of engineering, supplemented by appropriate general education courses in English, social sciences and humanities.
 Students who demonstrate proficiency in this portion of the program are eligible for admission to the professional school in biosystems engineering.

-The professional school of biosystems engineering curriculum (typically two years) builds systematically upon the scientific knowledge acquired in the preprofessional curriculum.
+The professional school of biosystems engineering curriculum (typically two years) builds systematically upon the scientific knowledge acquired in the pre-professional curriculum.
 In professional school, students have the opportunity to focus on the option areas given above.
-The degree is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology under criteria for agricultural engineering and similarly named programs.
+The degree is accredited by the Engineering Accreditation Commission of the ABET under criteria for agricultural engineering and similarly named programs.